Pre-lab Exercise: Surface Anatomy of the Forearm and Hand

 - Trace the origin and insertion of the flexor carpi radialis and ulnaris muscles in the cadaver using the descriptions below to guide your identification.

-FUNCTIONAL ANATOMY: The pronator teres inserts on the radius and lies on the radial edge of the superficial flexor sheet.
+FUNCTIONAL ANATOMY: The pronator teres inserts on the radius.
 It pulls the radius over toward the flexor epicondyle and pronates the forearm.
 This is the only muscle of the superficial flexor layers that does not cross the wrist.

 The flexor carpi radialis is the radial flexor of the wrist.
 It lies to the ulnar side of the pronator teres muscle.
 Its tendon inserts on the base of the second and third metacarpal.

 The flexor carpi ulnaris is the ulnar flexor of the wrist and lies on the ulnar side of the superficial flexor sheet.
 It attaches to the base of the fifth metacarpal.
-It does so indirectly by inserting on the pisiform and pulling on a ligament connecting the pisiform and the base of the fifth metacarpal.
+It does so indirectly by inserting on the pisiform and pulling on the pisometacarpal ligament (a ligament connecting the pisiform to the base of the fifth metacarpal).
 The pisiform is a large sesamoid bone embedded in the tendon of the muscle.
 The flexor carpi ulnaris has a largely aponeurotic secondary origin from the medial edge of the ulna.

 - Oppose your thumb and ring finger while slightly flexing your wrist.